henricasanova/meteor_deploy_on_rhel6/README.md

 Initial Setup
 --------

-So you god a brand new (virtual) machine running RHEL (Red Hat Enterprise Linux) 6.
+So you got a brand new (virtual) machine running RHEL (Red Hat Enterprise Linux) 6.
 Let's assume your machine has a fixed IP and a one or more DNS entry (e.g., _server1.ics.hawaii.edu_).